 The responsibilities of the governing body are defined by legislation.
-The DCSF Governor's Guide to the Law addresses governors' responsibilities in detail.
+The DfE Governor's Handbook addresses governors' responsibilities in detail.
 However, simply the governing body has three main roles:

 1. Strategic - The governing body sets the general direction of the school, looking at how it should best develop.
 This is done by reviewing and agreeing policies, targets and priorities and monitoring and reviewing aims and objectives.